-Star of the week: Castor | EarthSky.org
+Castor is six stars in one | EarthSky.org

-Castor is one of two bright stars in the constellation Gemini the Twins.
-It appears as a single star, but it’s actually a famous multiple star system, containing three pairs of binary stars all revolving in a complex way around a common center of mass.
-In other words, the single bright light we see as Castor is really six stars in one.
-Follow the links below to learn more about Castor, one of Gemini’s two bright stars.
+To the unaided eye, the star Castor in the constellation Gemini the Twins appears as a bright pinpoint of light.
+But it’s actually three pairs of binary stars – six stars in all – in a complex dance about a common center of mass.

-How to see the star Castor.
-The single point of light we call Castor appears as one of two bright stars in the constellation Gemini the Twins.
-It appears as a prominent white star, noticeable for its nearness to its brother star, Pollux in Gemini.
-No other two such bright stars appear so close together on our sky’s dome.

-Castor and Pollux are sometimes called the “twin” stars, but you can tell them apart easily.
-The brighter and more golden star is Pollux.
-The fainter, whiter star is Castor.

-These two stars of nearly equal brightness in Earth’s sky are not really related in space, and Pollux is not one of the six stars in the Castor system.
-At 34 light-years, Pollux is closer than Castor (52 light-years).
+Even a fairly small telescope will show Castor as two stars.
+A much-fainter star nearby can be glimpsed, too; it’s also part of the Castor system.
+Each of these three stars – called Castor A, B and C – is also double.
+Their doubleness can’t be seen directly in telescopes, but it can be discerned via spectroscopic data, that is, by splitting starlight into its component colors.

+The two larger visible components in the Castor system are hot A-type stars.
+The smaller components are cool, M-type red dwarf stars.

+Here’s the second way to find Caster and Pollux.
+Face generally southward in the winter months from a Northern Hemisphere location – or generally overhead in those same months, the summertime months in the Southern Hemisphere – and look for the very noticeable constellation Orion the Hunter.
+You’ll spot it easily by looking for the three medium-bright stars that make up Orion’s Belt.
+A line drawn from Rigel through Betelgeuse in Orion – extending perhaps three times the distance between them – passes near Gemini’s twins.

+Want the view from your specific location at a specific time of year?
+Try Stellarium.

+At 34 light-years, Pollux is closer to us while Castor lies 51 light-years away.
 Thus Pollux and Castor aren’t gravitationally bound, but only near each other along our line of sight.
-Plus they are different kinds of stars.
-But their proximity in our sky makes them easy to spot.
+Their proximity in our sky is what makes them easy to spot.

-Castor and Pollux are well placed in the evening sky from late November through May.
-Castor is opposite the sun in middle January.
-In February, Castor is particularly well placed for evening viewing.
-It is well up in the east an hour after sunset in late February – high in the sky throughout the evening hours.

-Castor and Pollux are close to the moon’s path across our sky.
-The moon passes no more than 15 and sometimes fewer than 5 degrees south of Castor on some day every month.
+The twin stars are close to the moon’s path across our sky.
+The moon passes no more than 15 degrees south, and sometimes fewer than 5 degrees south, of Castor on some day every month.
 For this reason, the moon might help you find Castor.

 The sun passes closest to Castor on or near July 14, and consequently the star cannot be seen for several weeks before that date to several weeks afterward.
 Other than for that time period, intrepid observers can find Castor at some time of night for about 10 months of the year.